Special raw materials and stainless steels

 We are a leading specialist for high-quality connecting elements made of various special materials and stainless steels.
 You will find materials with different properties in our assortment.

-have one of the largest warehouses for threaded rods in 1.4529, 1.4462 and 1.4571.
+Our selection ranges from conventional A2 screws to connecting elements including threaded rods, washers and nuts made of materials that are highly resistant to corrosion.
+We currently have one of the largest warehouses for threaded rods in 1.4529, 1.4462 and 1.4571.
 We are more than happy to cut threaded bolts according to the requirements of our customers.

 We offer the right stainless steel screws for every application.